mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

     M: I’ve brought the music, and also we could just concentrate on one thing and just change that.
     You know, keep working through.
     F: Yeah.
 I think I want to get an enemy in - oh no - my person animated.
-    M: so you want to get your person animated that’s the main thing
+    M: So you want to get your person animated that’s the main thing.
     M: Shall we concentrate on that and changing the platforms into something different?
     F: Yeah.
     M: Yeah?